ocaml-multicore/multicoretests/README.md

 A Linearization Tester
 ======================

-The `Lin` module lets a user test an API for *linearizability*, i.e., it performs a sequence of random commands in parallel, records the results, and checks whether the observed results are linearizable by reconciling them with a sequential execution.
+The `Lin` module lets a user test an API for *sequential consistency*, i.e., it performs a sequence of random commands in parallel, records the results, and checks whether the observed results are linearizable by reconciling them with a sequential execution.
 The library offers an embedded, combinator DSL to describe signatures succinctly.
 As an example, the required specification to test (a small part of) the `Hashtbl` module is as follows: